 As most networks nowadays, LinkedIn gives you the option to use their two-step verification.
 It is an extra layer of security that makes sure that you, and only you, can log into your account – even if your password has been stolen.

-In order to set everything up, go to ‘Privacy and Settings’, click on ‘account’ and scroll down until you see ‘Two-Step verification” in the “Login and Security” section of the page.
-Now just follow the instructions on screen.
+In order to set it up, go to Account and click Settings & Privacy, then click on Sign in & security and scroll down to ‘Two-step verification” click to turn it on, choose your verification method, and follow the instructions on screen.

 Now that that’s set click on the privacy tab.
 Once there you should consider checking out all the options (and perhaps updating some of them).
 While you might want to get as connected as possible, it’s important that you know what exactly you are sharing with whom.
 Should everyone have access to your activity feed, home address, and phone number for example?
 And what about your connections; Do people really need to know with whom you’ve worked or are acquainted with?